Sterling hits 7-week high vs euro after BoE dismisses negative rates | Business

 Sterling hit a seven-week high against the euro on Wednesday, building on gains during the previous session when the Bank of England's governor dismissed negative rates, while optimism over the pace of Britain's vaccination rollout also offered support.

 "Markets adjusting to Bailey rolling back views on monetary policy is a driver.
 Secondly, the UK is pulling ahead on vaccinations so this has shifted the UK economic underperformance narrative a bit," said Geoffrey Yu, senior EMEA market strategist at BNY Mellon.
-Against the dollar, the pound flattened to $1.3667, after briefly touching a nine-day high of $1.37.
+As the dollar gained ground, the pound edged 0.3% lower at $1.3629, after briefly touching a nine-day high of $1.37.

 Following the completion of a Brexit trade deal in December, investors have turned their attention to Britain's economy and its COVID-19 vaccination campaign.
-Britain is in a race against time to roll out the inoculation programme, Prime Minister Boris Johnson said, as deaths hit record highs and hospitals ran out of oxygen, and his top medical adviser warned the pandemic's worst weeks were near.
+Prime Minister Boris Johnson has said Britain is in a race against time to roll out the inoculation programme, while tougher restrictions have started to have some effect on the spread of COVID.

 Deliveries of COVID-19 vaccines to Britain are on track and sufficient to meet the government's vaccination targets, Health Secretary Matt Hancock said, referring to a government goal to offer a vaccine to all over 70s, extremely vulnerable people and health care workers by Feb.
-15. Negative rate talks could make a come back later on in the year, analysts said.
+15. As coronavirus deaths hit record high in Britain, hospitals ran out of oxygen, and the country's top medical adviser warned the pandemic's worst weeks were near, negative rate talks could be pushed for later on in the year.

 Market pricing shows investors expect negative rates in June.
 Before Bailey's comments, those expectations were for May.
 "Negative rates would almost be like a steroid injection for the UK economy after it has been vaccinated," said Simon Harvey, FX analyst at Monex Europe.